Avenues to generalising Bell inequalities: Bell inequalities for .

-Notice that the correlation function of Eq.~\eqref{eq:2} used in the case of the dichotomic measurements can be thought of as an element of a Fourier transform of the probability distribution for the given set of local settings\footnote{Notice that a discrete Fourier transform of a function has the same number of values as the function.
-Here we consider just one of such values, i.e., $E_{\mathbf{x}}(\mathbf{r}) = \sum_{\mathbf{a} \in \A^{\times N}} \alpha_d^{\mathbf{a}\cdot \mathbf{r}} \, p(\mathbf{a} | \mathbf{x})$ with $\mathbf{r}$ the vector of `all ones'. }.
-In order to extend this interpretation to $d$-outcome measurements, we need to use the following correlation function
+\mk{One can also arrive at Eq.~\eqref{eq:fullcorr} via a different reasoning. }Notice that the correlation function of Eq.~\eqref{eq:2} used in the case of the dichotomic measurements can be thought of as an element of a Fourier transform of the probability distribution for the given set of local settings\footnote{Notice that a discrete Fourier transform of a function has the same number of values as the function.
+Here we consider just one of such values, i.e., $E_{\mathbf{x}}(\mathbf{r}) = \sum_{\mathbf{a} \in \A^{ N}} \alpha_d^{\mathbf{a}\cdot \mathbf{r}} \, p(\mathbf{a} | \mathbf{x})$ with $\mathbf{r}$ the vector of `all ones'. }.
+In order to extend this interpretation to $d$-outcome measurements, we need to use the following correlation function $ E_{\mathbf{x}} = \sum_{\mathbf{a} \in \A^{ N}} \alpha_d^{(a_1+\ldots+a_N)} \, p(\mathbf{a} | \mathbf{x})\,, $ \mk{which is exactly what we have in Eq.~\eqref{eq:fullcorr}.} Next we proceed like in Sec.~\ref{alternative}, that is: define a vector $E$ build out of all correlation functions $ E_{\mathbf{x}}$ for all considered valued of the settings $\mathbf{x}$.
+The form of $ E_{\mathbf{x}}$ when it may be realised by an LHV model is analogous to Eq.~\eqref{Elhv}.
+Now, the vectors